Lightstreamer/Lightstreamer-example-HelloWorld-adapter-python/README.md

 ### Dig the Code

 #### The Python Data Adapter
-The code example is structured as follows:
-* The `helloworld.py` file, which is the entry point of the example.
+All the required Python code is provided by the `helloworld.py` module.

-First, we import the classes included in the lightstreamer-adapter packages, required to the communicate with the Proxy Adapters:
+First, we import the classes included in the `lightstreamer-adapter` subpackages, required to the communicate with the Proxy Adapters:

 ```python
 from lightstreamer_adapter.interfaces.data import DataProvider
 from lightstreamer_adapter.server import DataProviderServer
 ```
-Then, we define a Thread to generate the "greetings" events to be send to the Proxy Adapter.

 The *HelloWorldDataAdapter* extends *DataProvider* abstract class, which is a Python equivalent of the Java DataProvider interface, provided by the Lightstreamer SDK for Python Adapters: